lesswind/OTP/New_3DS_Cubic.md

 2. Copy `sysNAND.bin` and `emuNAND.bin` from `New_3DS_Cubic_[U/E/J]/Section_I/Backup/` to the root of your SD card.
 3. Rename `sysNAND.bin` to `NAND.bin` on your SD card.
 3. Reinsert your SD card and go to http://dukesrg.github.io/2xrsa.html?arm11.bin on your 3ds.
-4. After Decrypt9 has loaded, follow the options on the main menu to restore your sysNAND and your emuNAND from `sysNAND.bin` and `emuNAND.bin` respectively.
+4. After Decrypt9 has loaded, follow the options on the main menu to restore your sysNAND and your emuNAND from `NAND.bin` and `emuNAND.bin` respectively.
 5. Shut down your 3DS and delete all files on the SD card using your computer. *(Do not format.)*
 6. Copy all files from `New_3DS_Cubic_[U/E/J]/Section_I/Backup/SD_Backup` to your SD card.
 7. Reinsert the SD card and reboot!